Nociception/ft_linear_regression/README.md

 ## Introduction

 This project is an introduction to machine learning.
 The main goal is to implement a simple linear regression to predict a car's price based on its mileage using the gradient descent algorithm.
+The idea is to code almost everything from scratch, not to write just a `model = LinearRegression().fit(X, y)` and boom done.
+The goal is then more to understand maths behind.

 ## The project has two main programs: